Table Mountain Marine Protected Area

 Still, there is no denying the drama of the spectacle.
 Also, the diversity of marine life here is extraordinary, matching that onshore.
 The marine park contains 43% of the all the species along South Africa’s coast, making it something of an undersea biodiversity hotspot.

 The Table Mountain National Park MPA stretches all around the Cape Peninsula, from Mouille Point near Cape Town's centre all the way around to Muizenberg in False Bay.
 It includes rocky cliffs, sandy beaches, a lobster sanctuary, and a number of ‘no-take’ zones that act as nurseries for over-exploited fish species.

-Wandering along the Cape Peninsula is a highly intelligent tribe of baboons that spends a large amount of time consuming seafood – mussels, washed up shark eggs and other edible flotsam and jetsam.
-Primatologists have argued that thanks to their high Omega 3 seafood diet, these baboons seem brighter than others living off less nutritious foods.
+Wandering along the tip of the Cape Peninsula is a highly intelligent tribe of baboons that spends a large amount of time consuming seafood – mussels, washed up shark eggs and other edible flotsam and jetsam.
+Primatologists have argued that thanks to their seafood diet, these baboons seem brighter than others living off less nutritious foods.

 The Table Mountain National Park MPA offers a high degree of interaction with this incredible seascape.
 You can surf here, scuba dive and snorkel (bearing in mind the water is icy), kayak, whale-watch and kite-surf.
 The park itself is well worth exploring with its craggy mountains full of windswept floral beauty.

 Just bear in mind those very clever seafood-eating baboons and don’t leave your car open as you step outside to admire the scenery.

 Travel tips & Planning info